Monsey, New York

-Monsey ([ˈmʌnsi], מאנסי) is a hamlet and census-designated place in the town of Ramapo, Rockland County, New York, United States, located north of Airmont, east of Viola, south of New Hempstead, and west of Spring Valley.
+Monsey ([ˈmʌnsi], מאנסי) is a hamlet and census-designated place in the town of Ramapo, Rockland County, New York, United States, north of Airmont, east of Viola, south of New Hempstead, and west of Spring Valley.
 The village of Kaser is surrounded by the hamlet of Monsey.
 The 2020 census listed the population at 26,954.

-The hamlet has a large, and growing, community of Orthodox Jews.
+The hamlet has a large, and growing, community of Haredi Jews.

 History

 Rockland County was inhabited by the Munsee band of Lenape Native Americans, who were speakers of the Algonquian languages.
-Monsey Glen, a Native American encampment, is located west of the intersection of State Route 59 and State Route 306.
+Monsey Glen, a Native American encampment, is west of the intersection of State Route 59 and State Route 306.
 Numerous artifacts have been found there and some rock shelters are still visible.
-The Monsey railroad station, which received its name from an alternate spelling of the Munsee Lenape, was built when the New York & Erie Railroad passed through the glen in 1841.
+The Monsey railroad station, named from an alternate spelling of the Munsee Lenape, was built when the New York & Erie Railroad passed through the glen in 1841.

+In 1943, Rabbi Shraga Feivel Mendlowitz purchased a property in Monsey with the intention to raise the education level of Torah teachers.
+Named Aish Dos (Pillar of Fire), the institute comprised two buildings on a 16-acre plot.
+In 1944 it was reconstituted as Beth Medrash Elyon, Monsey's first Jewish institution.

 In the 1950s, Monsey was a one stoplight town with a single yeshiva.
+In 1979, Rabbi Ezriel Tauber and a group of lay leaders purchased land in Monsey for the American campus of the Ohr Somayach Yeshiva.

 By 1997, Monsey had 112 synagogues and 45 yeshivas.

 Located in Monsey is the Houser-Conklin House, listed on the National Register of Historic Places in 2010.

-On December 28, 2019 it was the site of a mass stabbing in the home of a Hasidic rabbi who was hosting a Hanukkah party, leaving five injured and one dead.
+Having the largest Orthodox Jewish community in Rockland County, Monsey has become a metonym for Orthodox Jews in all of Rockland, including those who live in neighboring hamlets and villages such as Viola, Airmont, and Spring Valley.